 How to Use Vitamin E Oil for Hair

 Vitamin E oil can be used topically and is available for dietary consumption through whole foods and supplements.
 “You can opt for supplements if you are not able to include enough Vitamin E-rich foods in your diet.
-(Vegetable oils, nuts, seeds, and leafy greens are good sources.)
 In the case of hair regrowth, if you are not using anything else topically, it may be helpful to do both,” Friese says.

-- Add to shampoo or conditioner for amplified shine: If your existing hair care products do not contain vitamin E oil, you can add a few drops to either your shampoo or conditioner every other day to take advantage of the shine boosting hydration properties.
+- Add to shampoo or conditioner for amplified shine: If your existing hair care products do not contain vitamin E oil, you can add a few drops to either your shampoo or conditioner every other day to take advantage of the shine-boosting hydration properties our experts mention.

 - Apply as a transformative leave-in treatment: Friese recommends mixing 3-5 drops to a carrier oil such as olive oil or coconut oil and massaging it directly to the scalp post-shower.
 The concoction will function as an effective leave-in treatment for both your hair and scalp.
 This can be done up to every other day for those with no known scalp sensitivities.

-- Consume vitamin E oil-rich foods and supplements: Increasing consumption of vitamin E oil rich foods such as leafy greens, nuts, and seeds will supercharge its benefits.
-These whole foods have the added benefit of promoting your overall health and nutrition as well.
+- Consume vitamin E oil-rich foods and supplements: Increasing consumption of vitamin E oil-rich foods such as leafy greens, nuts, and seeds may supercharge its benefits.
+These whole foods may have the added benefit of promoting your overall health and nutrition as well.

 Is vitamin E oil good for hair?